Make a big batch of this cereal on the weekend and reheat all week. Top with fruit or yogurt to add natural sweetness.

 The garlic-rubbed grilled chicken is a perfect complement to the tangy dressing on this salad.

 Grilled cod is paired with tangy citrus and crisp veggies to make a tempting dinner salad.

 This grilled dinner salad is packed with delicious summer flavors.

 Grilling caramelizes the natural sugar found in fruit, which intensifies its sweetness.
-Balsamic vinegar complements the grilled fruit.
+Balsamic vinegar adds dimension and contrast.